Welcome to MB Lawyers, Hertfordshire

 You may end our instructions in your matter by giving reasonable notice in writing at any time.

-MB Lawyers may end our instructions in your matter by giving reasonable notice in writing where a good reason exists.
-For example if you do not provide instructions or information requested, or there is a conflict of interest, or you do not pay an interim bill or provide any requested payment on account.
-MB Lawyers may also end instructions if required by law.
-If appropriate MB Lawyers will apply to remove my name from any court record.
+I may end our instructions in your matter by giving reasonable notice in writing where a good reason exists.
+For example, if you do not provide me with instructions or information requested, or there is a conflict of interest, or you do not pay an interim bill or provide any requested payment on account.
+I may also end instructions if required by law.
+If appropriate I will apply to remove my name from any court record.

-If either you or MB Lawyers decide that we will no longer act you must pay MB Lawyers’ fees up to the date instructions are terminated.
-MB Lawyers will keep all your papers until the bill is paid.
-For any bill not paid MB Lawyers will claim a lien over all paperwork of whatever nature in connection with your matter.
+If either you or I decide that I will no longer act, you must pay my fees up to the date instructions are terminated.
+I will keep all your papers until my bill is paid.
+If my bill is not paid, I will claim a lien over all paperwork of whatever nature in connection with your matter.

 Tax Advice

-All tax dealings with HMRC remain strictly a matter between you and HMRC.
-No liability whatsoever attaches to Maria Boulter individually or to MB Lawyers.
+All Tax dealings with HMRC remain strictly a matter between you and HMRC.
+No liability whatsoever attaches to me individually or to MB Lawyers.

 Money